 Using wet-green® tanning from discarded olive leaves, sustainable leather is the future of fine upholstery.

 Are you seeking a sustainable upholstery?
-Leather may not be the first to come to mind, but with hides being a natural waste byproduct of the beef industry, leather is a fine choice.
+Sustainable tannery may not be the first to come to mind, but with hides being a natural waste byproduct of the beef industry, leather is a fine choice.
 Not only is leather upholstery long-lasting, its natural beauty can be restored several times over, and it keeps hides from the meat industry out of landfills.

 Now, with our new line of Madrid and Pamplona leathers from Moore and Giles, the story of sustainability is extended.

 This uniquely sustainable technology begins with the fallen leaves from olive trees – an existing byproduct that has always just been collected and burned.
 These once-discarded leaves are then brewed in the wet-green® tanning agent, completely made 100% organic olive leaf extract.
-Here’s why we love this sustainable option:
+Here’s why we love this sustainable tannery option: